 If you notice high RAM usage whenever your Internet browser is running, it’s because you have too many tabs open.

 Techies make fun of Chrome and its high RAM usage all the time.
 Each tab in Chrome runs as a separate process on your computer.

-Many of us leave the Internet browser running in the background when playing games.
-Maybe you use it to listen to music.
+Many leave the Internet browser running in the background when playing games.
+Maybe you can use it to listen to music.
 Or perhaps you use the browser to Alt-Tab from your game to check a guide.

-To stop your Internet browser from hogging your memory, only leave tabs that you’re actually using.
+Only leave the tabs you’re using to stop your Internet browser from hogging your memory.
 Even better, close your Internet browser when you’re gaming to allow your games to use free RAM space instead.

 10. Upgrade your RAM

-Although you won’t stop your programs from using up all your memory, you’ll have more of it.
-So instead of hitting 90% RAM usage, you’ll only get 40–50% when you double the amount you have.
+Although you won’t stop your programs from using up all your memory, you’ll have more.
+So, instead of hitting 90% RAM usage, you’ll only get 40–50% when you double the amount you have.

 You can run more than 3 Chrome tabs simultaneously after the RAM upgrade!

-I recommend getting at least 16GB of RAM to ensure your system will be running optimally for most usage cases.
+I recommend installing at least 16GB of RAM to ensure your system runs optimally for most usage cases.

 11. Reinstall Windows 10